The chief cause of skin reddening and sunburn

 In reality, what is happening is that as long as your skin is red and hot, those excitable rogue molecules I was talking about earlier, the free radicals, are continuing with their cycle of destruction on the skin.

 That’s right, the skin’s stress response system signals are still on red alert, so you’re AFTER SUN LOTION only offers TEMPORARY RELIEF and WON’T REVERSE DAMAGE done by those BURNING rays.

 Sorry to be the bearer of bad news; the skin burns.

 If that is not enough, when the body is exposed to ultraviolet light in the form of UVB rays, melanin pigment production is increased.

-This article discusses melanin and how it acts like our skin’s tiny umbrella, your very own inbuilt UV filter.
+This article discusses melanin and how it acts like our skin’s tiny umbrella, your inbuilt UV filter.

-Follow the link to find out more about ultraviolet light, and why UVB rays only burn sometimes and UVA rays age the skin.
+Follow the link to learn more about ultraviolet light and why UVB rays only burn sometimes, and UVA rays age the skin.